We tried Modal, Cloudflare Containers, and Sprites before building our own persistent container service

 Sprites: So Close

-We'd actually wanted to try Sprites by Fly.io earlier in the process — we'd been eyeing them since reading the blog post that inspired our JuiceFS attempt — but Sprites was labeled as beta, and we'd just been burned by building on beta infrastructure with Cloudflare Containers.
+We'd actually wanted to try Sprites by Fly.io earlier in the process.
+We'd been eyeing them since reading the blog post that inspired our JuiceFS attempt, but Sprites was labeled as beta, and we'd just been burned by building on beta infrastructure with Cloudflare Containers.
 After that experience failed, we were desperate enough to try.

 But Sprites isn't a traditional container service.
 You can't just hand it a Docker image and spin up a fleet.
 You spin up a Sprite, install your dependencies inside it, and then that Sprite is provisioned.
 To work around this, we pre-provisioned a pool of Sprites so new users would have one ready when they signed up.